Data Alerts

 - The selected controls will be applied to the widget result before Holistics checks whether it meets the Alert Conditions.

-- For the message content, you can customize it using HTML (for Email) or Slack markup (for Slack) and dynamic variables like
+- Message: You can customize the alert message using HTML (for Email) or Slack markup (for Slack) and dynamic variables like

 There are two ways to manage the alerts you have created.

-To manage all the alerts you have created, click on Tools > Data Alert.
-Here, you can filter out alerts whose channels are Email or Slack.
+- To manage all the alerts you have created, click on Tools > Data Alert.
+Here, you can filter alerts by their channel: Email, Slack, or Webhook.

 Data Alert: Dynamic Variable Support